fishingpvalues/dotfiles/README.md

 A: Use `chezmoi add <file>` and edit as needed.
 See [CHEZMOI.md](CHEZMOI.md) for advanced templating and secrets.

 **Q: How do I update everything?**
-A: Pull latest changes and run `chezmoi apply` and the setup script for your OS.
+A: Pull latest changes and run the install script for your OS again.

 **Q: Something broke!
 How do I troubleshoot?**
 A: See the troubleshooting section in your OS-specific guide.
-Most issues are solved by re-running the setup script or checking permissions.
+Most issues are solved by re-running the install script or checking permissions.

 **Q: How do I test my setup?**
 A: Run the test scripts in the `test/` directory for your platform.
 All tests are also run in CI.